Bournbrook: Transport and Communications

 The Birmingham West Suburban Railway line from Granville Street to King's Norton was opened in 1876 with five stations.
 The single track was doubled and extended from Granville Street to New Street, at an estimated cost of £280,400, so that the Midland Railway had a direct run through the town.
 It was later incorporated into the Midland Railway and the terminus changed to New Street.
 During the Great War casualties were brought to Selly Oak and transferred to the First Southern and General Military Hospital which was housed in the new University of Birmingham buildings.
 The railway was carried over the Bristol Road by an embankment and multi-arched viaduct.
 In the 1920s the central part of the viaduct was replaced with the current steel bridge in order that the new higher trams could pass underneath.
 The new bridge followed a slightly different alignment.
 The arches that were used as by Vincent's timber depot have recently been cleared.
 The current car park occupies the area that once housed significant goods sidings that could hold up to 300 wagons.
 The sidings were mainly used for the conveyance of coal and a coal merchant's stood on the site for many years.
 Bournbrook is served by Selly Oak railway station on the Cross-City Line, providing services to the Birmingham New Street, Lichfield Trent Valley, Bromsgrove and Redditch stations.

+Governance

+Bournbrook forms part of the ward of Bournbrook and Selly Park, which is represented on Birmingham City Council by two Green Party councillors: Jane Baston and Corinne Fowler.